nemtech/nem2-sdk-java/README.md

 The SDK is composed of multiple sub-modules/folders:

 - **sdk-core:** This module includes the model objects, interfaces and common utility classes.
 It is Vertx, ok-http, gson, etc agnostic.
 Clients won't depend on this jar directly, they will depend on one of the implementations below.
-- **sdk-vertx-client:** The symbol-sdk-java Implementation that uses Vertx and generated `api-vertx-client` lib and dtos.
+- **sdk-vertx-client:** The symbol-sdk-java Implementation that uses Vertx and generated `symbol-openapi-vertx-client` lib and dtos.
 A client may depend on this SDK implementation if Vertx is the selected implementation (e.g. server users).
-- **sdk-okhttp-client:** The symbol-sdk-java Implementation that uses OkHttp and the generated `api-okhttp-gson-client`.
+- **sdk-okhttp-client:** The symbol-sdk-java Implementation that uses OkHttp and the generated `symbol-openapi-okhttp-gson-client`.
 A client may depend on this SDK implementation if OkHttp is the selected implementation (e.g. android users).
 - **integration-tests:** This module is in charge of running integration tests against all implementations.
 The integration tests exercise how the implementation work against a given catapult server.